Can you do HIIT training working or more intense workouts after healing diastasis? Or do you have to avoid them forever?

 Why do you want to do HIIT workouts again?
 Do you think they will give you 6-pack abs?
 Because we know eating more mindfully and doing full body strength training workouts will do that.

-I get asked frequently from women and my clients who’ve gone through my Retrain Your Core program and have healed their diastasis recti… can I do regular workouts like HIIT and ab exercises again?
+I get asked frequently from women who have healed their diastasis recti… can I do regular workouts like HIIT and ab exercises again?

 Do you like those kinds of exercises?